DISABILITY HISTORY THROUGH PRIMARY SOURCES

 Crossover Themes of Disability History

 State history standards and textbooks across the U.S. commonly emphasize a similar structure of topics in history.
-Even in states that do not yet make Disability History explicit, the following themes offer places where teachers can integrate key moments and concepts of Disability History.
+Even in states that do not yet explicitly list Disability History as a topic to be covered, the following themes offer places where teachers can integrate key moments and concepts of Disability History.

 - Founding of Schools and of Asylums – (1820-1860) Antebellum Reform Movements